CATS: THE JELLICLE BALL Confirmed to Return to the Stage

 Cats: The Jellicle Ball previously ran Off-Broadway at PAC NYC from June 13 to July 28, 2024.

-The Shubert Organization took to Instagram today to confirm the return of CATS: The Jellicle Ball!
-The organization shared:
+In a recent Instagram post, The Shubert Organization confirmed the return of CATS: The Jellicle Ball!

-"Get ready, kittens.
+They wrote, "Get ready, kittens.
 We’ve got your invite to all things CATS: The Jellicle Ball.
 Andrew Lloyd Webber’s iconic musical is back in a brand new reimagining that will send your tails spinning.
-It’s one night at the club you won’t want to miss.
-Be the first to know when tickets go on sale: https://tinyurl.com/27veh4vu.
+It’s one night at the club you won’t want to miss."

 BroadwayWorld previously reported that CATS: The Jellicle Ball would open on Broadway in 2026, but the production had not yet confirmed the details.
 Cats: The Jellicle Ball previously ran Off-Broadway at PAC NYC from June 13 to July 28, 2024.
 Read the reviews for the production HERE.